JanessaTech/exercises/blockchain/my-dpps-home/todo/backend/readme.md

 npm run start_win_dev  (windows)
 ```

-# How to interact app with restful Apis
+# How to interact with app using restful Apis

 1. Register a new user
    http://127.0.0.1:3100/apis/v1/users/register (Post)